CahanLab/oneSC/README.md

 [Optional - Identification of dynamic TFs](#identify_dyntfs)

 ### <a name="installation">Installation</a>
-We recommend creating a new conda environment and install OneSC.
+We recommend creating a new conda environment (with python version >= 3.9) and install OneSC.
 Open terminal and type the following code.
 ```
 # type this into the terminal
-conda create -n OneSC_run
+conda create -n OneSC_run python=3.9
 conda activate OneSC_run
 ```
 In the conda environment, type the following code.